Breakfast daily, 8 lunches, 12 three-course dinners including a farewell dinner at Butchart Gardens

 Day 11 VICTORIA

-Today, another choose-your-experience activity!
-Enjoy traditional AFTERNOON TEA at the grand Fairmont Empress Hotel or, for the more adventurous, choose the WHALE-WATCHING excursion from Victoria’s Inner Harbour.
+Today, enjoy an experience not to forget, a WHALE-WATCHING excursion from Victoria’s Inner Harbour.
 This afternoon, visit the world-famous BUTCHART GARDENS.
 This estate offers more than 700 varieties of flowers on 55 acres and includes Italian, Japanese, and English-style gardens.
-Later, your Tour Director hosts a festive farewell dinner in the original Butchart family residence.
+Later, your Tour Director hosts a festive farewell dinner in the former historic greenhouse overlooking the gardens.

 Day 12 VICTORIA–VANCOUVER (EMBARKATION)